 The Voice of the Violin

-The Voice of the Violin by Andrea Camilleri is fourth in the bestselling Inspector Montalbano series.
+The Voice of the Violin by Andrea Camilleri is the fourth novel in the wryly humorous Inspector Montalbano series.

 The commissioner kept looking at him with an expression that combined contempt and commiseration, apparently discerning unmistakable signs of senile dementia in the inspector.